Key Takeaways

 Value — 11 / 15

-Cost Per Effective Day (CPED): $109.34 ÷ 128 days = $0.85 per day.
-Score: 8 / 8.
+Cost Per Effective Day (CPED): $109.34 (Amazon, 8 lb tub) / 128 days = $0.85 per day.
+Score: 8/8.
+The lowest CPED in the Joint Health database.

-Size options: Available in 3.75 lb (60-day) and 8 lb (128-day) tubs with per-day savings on the larger size.
-Score: 2 / 2.
+Size options: 3.75 lb (60-day) and 8 lb (128-day) tubs.
+The larger tub offers better per-day value.
+Score: 2/2.

-Total: 8 + 1 + 2 = 11 / 15.
+Total: 8 + 1 + 2 = 11/15.

 The Bottom Line